- 1 INTRODUCTION

 - 12 CERTIFICATE

-Unemployment, according to the OECD (organisation for economic co-operation and Development ) is persons above a specified age (usually 15) not being in paid employment or self-employment but currently available for work during the reference period.
-Unemployment is measured by the unemployment rate, which is the number of people who are unemployed as a percentage of the labour force (the total number of people employed added to those unemployed).
+Unemployment, according to the OECD (organization for economic co-operation and Development ) is persons above a specified age (usually 15) not being in paid employment or self-employment but currently available for work during the reference period.
+Unemployment is measured by the unemployment rate, which is the number of people who are unemployed as a percentage of the labor force (the total number of people employed added to those unemployed).
 Unemployment can have many sources, such as the following: New technologies and inventions the status of the economy, which can be influenced by a recession competition caused by globalization and international trade policies of the government regulation and market unemployment and the states of the economy can be influenced by a country through, for example, fiscal policy.
 Furthermore, the monetary authority of a country, such as the central bark, can influence the availability and cost of money through its monetary policy.
-In addition to theories of unemployment a few categorisations of unemployment, are used for more precisely modelling the effects of unemployment include structural unemployment, frictional unemployment, cyclical unemployment involuntary unemployment and classical unemployment.
-Structural unemployment focuses on foundational problems in the economy and inefficiencies inherent in labours with necessary skills sets.
+In addition to theories of unemployment a few categorizations of unemployment, are used for more precisely modeling the effects of unemployment including structural unemployment, frictional unemployment, cyclical unemployment involuntary unemployment, and classical unemployment.
+Structural unemployment focuses on foundational problems in the economy and inefficiencies inherent in laborers with necessary skills sets.
 Structural arguments emphasize cause and solution related to disruptive technologies and globalization.
-Discussions of frictional unemployment focus on voluntary decisions to work based on individuals valuation of their work and how that compares to current wage rates added to the time and effort required to find a job.
+Discussions of frictional unemployment focus on voluntary decisions to work based on individuals’ valuation of their work and how that compares to current wage rates added to the time and effort required to find a job.

 Causes and solutions for frictional unemployment often address job entry threshold and wages rate.